romanf-dev/mcu-keyhole/README.md

 Platform support
 ----------------

 Linux and Windows 10+ require no additional drivers, just plug and play.
 OSX should also work but untested.

 Troubleshooting
 ---------------

-On some Linux hosts after the device connected the host tries to talk to the CDC interface so device send ERROR permanently.
-Attempts to 'cat' the device results in 'device busy' response.
+Since CDC class device is recongnized as a modem by default, on some Linux hosts after the device is connected the host tries to talk to the CDC interface so device send ERROR permanently.
+To fix these issues the device should be switched to raw mode after connection:

-Try wait few seconds or try to use root console.
+        sudo stty raw -echo -F <path to the device, usually /dev/ttyACM0>

-Also it is recommended to send empty string at the beginning to flush out AT commands from input buffer.
+Also it is recommended to send empty string at the beginning to flush out AT commands from input buffer if any.

 Onboard LED is turned on in case of errors, also it blinks for 0.1s after USB subsystem transition to CONFIGURED state.
 If it blinks single time on connect